jcaldeira-iot/IoT-For-Beginners-Micropython-V2/2-farm/lessons/8-migrate-your-plant-to-the-cloud/README.md

     > At the time of writing, the `az iot` extension is not fully working on Apple Silicon.
 If you are using an Apple Silicon device, you will need to monitor the messages a different way, such as using the [Azure IoT Tools for Visual Studio Code](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-vscode-iot-toolkit-cloud-device-messaging).

 1. These messages have a number of properties attached to them automatically, such as the timestamp they were sent.
 These are known as *annotations*.
-To view all the message annotations, use the following command:
+To view all the message annotations, use the following command in the terminal:

     ```sh
     az iot hub monitor-events --properties anno --hub-name <hub_name>